michelf/php-markdown/Readme.md

 *	Autoloading with Composer now uses PSR-4.

+*	HTML output for Markdown Extra footnotes now include `role` attributes with values from [WAI-ARIA](https://www.w3.org/TR/dpub-aria/) to make them more accessible.

 *	In Markdown Extra, added the `hashtag_protection` configuration variable.
 	When set to `true` it prevents ATX-style headers with no space after the initial hash from being interpreted as headers.
 This way your precious hashtags